beko50/PortfolioProjects/README.md

 ### Project_1 - FIFA World Cup Insights
 This is my very first project in my Data Analysis journey and being a huge football fan, I decided to start with the simplest datasets I found on **[Kaggle](https://www.kaggle.com/datasets/iamsouravbanerjee/fifa-football-world-cup-dataset)** website, which contains all previous editions from 1930 to 2022.
 I went ahead with analyzing football in the 21st Century (2002-2022) because the game has vastly changed and these were the ones I experienced mostly.
 The FIFA World Cup tournament takes place every 4 years with 32 qualified countries worldwide partaking in it.
 I also added a new column 'Win Rate' to analyze the performance of these countries in a selected period.
 I started working with the datasets in Microsoft Excel before importing them into PostgreSQL and making visualizations with Tableau.

-### Project_2 - E-Commerce Analytics
+### Project_2 - Biking Accessories Analysis
 For this project, I explored and analyzed data in an e-commerce field.
-This project is finance-based and designed to identify KPIs and trending metrics including the sales, returns, monthly, yearly targets and profits of Biking accessories in North America, Europe and the Pacific continents.
+I aimed for KPIs and trending metrics including the sales, returns, monthly, yearly targets and profits of biking accessories in North America, Europe and the Pacific.
+Following the March 2020 COVID-19 pandemic, millions of people worldwide looked for alternate methods to move around and stay active when gyms shut down and public transportation became unsafe.
+In the U.S., consumer spending on bicycles and accessories peaked in 2021, according to adjusted figures from the *U.S. Bureau of Economic Analysis*.
 Datasets were obtained from **[Kaggle](https://www.kaggle.com/datasets/algorismus/adventure-works-in-excel-tables/data)**

 The skills I've focused on in this project are data cleaning and data exploration(analysis and exploration) with Power BI.
-The link to this project is provided:
-The questions asked for this analysis are:
+Additionally, there are questions I have asked and answered after building the dashboards.

 ### Project_2 - HR Attrition Analysis with Jupyter Notebooks